airswap/airswap-cli/README.md

 - `ETHEREUM_ACCOUNT` - The private key of an account to use for staking and trading.
 - `ETHEREUM_NODE` - The URL of an Ethereum node to connect to.

 There is an example `.env-example` that you can copy to `.env` to start with.
-Latest Swap and Indexer deployments found on [AirSwap Docs](https://docs.airswap.io/).

 ### Ethereum Account